shrki416/shrki416/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 💻 2020 Goals: Contribute more to Open Source projects
+- 💻 2020 Goals: Contribute to Open Source projects
 - ✈️ Fun fact: I love to travel, swim and run

 <!-- ### Spotify Playing 🎧